GIS Mapping Specialist

 Lauren Allognon was born and raised in Reno, Nevada.
 Upon graduating with her BA in Cultural Geography, she joined the Peace Corps and served in Benin, West Africa as a Community Natural Resource Advisor.
 Her time in Benin helped her to realize a passion for international development and environmental sustainability.

 Upon returning to the US, Lauren pursued a Master’s Degree in International Development with a focus on environmental policy and sustainable development from the University of Denver’s Josef Korbel School of International Studies.
-While studying development, Lauren became interested in Geographic Information Systems (GIS) and how this technology could be used to benefit NGO’s, especially in visualizing where these organizations work and to visualize their data.
+While studying development, Lauren became interested in Geographic Information Systems (GIS) and how this technology could be used to benefit NGO’s, particularly in data collection, analysis, and visualization.

-For over 20 years, Neena Jain MD MSTPH DTM&H has thrived in international Humanitarian Assistance and Global Health as Program Manager, Country Medical Director, Health Sector Lead, and Technical Advisor with many international non-governmental organizations throughout Africa, Asia, and the Caribbean.
-These agencies have included Medecins Sans Frontieres/Doctors Without Borders, International Medical Corps, Australian Aid International, and Save The Children, among others.
+For over three decades, Neena Jain MD MSTPH DTM&H has thrived in international Humanitarian Assistance and Global Health as Program Manager, Country Medical Director, Health Sector Lead, and Technical Advisor with many international organizations throughout Africa, Asia, and the Caribbean.
+These agencies have included Medecins Sans Frontieres/Doctors Without Borders, International Medical Corps, Australian Aid International, World Health Organization, and Save The Children, among others.

 Dr. Jain was Board-certified in Emergency Medicine in 2001 and practiced as an Attending Physician at Swedish Medical Center and Denver Health Medical Center Emergency Departments.
-She developed programmatic structure and taught core content using innovative techniques as Director and Deputy Director for the Program in Humanitarian Assistance and Adjunct Faculty for the Global Health Affairs Program at the University of Denver Korbel School of International Studies.
-Dr. Jain co-directed the Tropical Medicine Course and mentored students as Senior Clinical Instructor at the University of Colorado Denver Health Sciences Center.
-In addition, she completed epidemiologic studies and public health projects as an Epidemic Intelligence Service (EIS) Officer with the Centers for Disease Control and Prevention.
+She developed programmatic structure and taught core content using innovative techniques as Director and Founding Deputy Director for the Program in Humanitarian Assistance and Adjunct Faculty for the Global Health Affairs Program at the University of Denver Korbel School of International Studies, as well as serving as Interim Global Health Affairs Program Director in 2017.
+As Adjunct Assistant Professor in the Department of Environmental and Occupational Health at the University of Colorado Denver School of Public Health, she revamped and delivered unique coursework in International Disasters and Global Humanitarianism.
+Dr. Jain has also co-directed the Tropical Medicine Course and mentored students as Senior Clinical Instructor at the University of Colorado Denver Health Sciences Center.
+She completed epidemiologic studies and public health projects as an Epidemic Intelligence Service (EIS) Officer with the Centers for Disease Control and Prevention.

 Dr. Jain completed her studies for a BA in Human Biology at Stanford University, MS in Tropical Public Health from the Harvard School of Public Health, MD at SUNY Brooklyn Health Sciences Center, and Diploma in Tropical Medicine & Hygiene from the London School of Hygiene and Tropical Medicine.
 She was clinically trained as a General Surgery resident at Oregon Health Sciences University and Emergency Medicine resident at Denver Health Medical Center, including serving as a Chief Resident for the program.